-Table 6 provides a 5-year history of estimated shortfall or surplus levels, funding for the discretionary award amounts, and estimated expenditures (Appendix D provides data from FY1973 to FY2021).
+Table 6 provides a 5-year history of estimated shortfall or surplus levels, funding for the discretionary award amounts, and estimated expenditures (Appendix D provides data from FY1973 to FY2022).
 Although discretionary award amounts are funded by discretionary and mandatory appropriations, the surplus or shortfall is accounted for using only discretionary funding.
-The annual funding shortfall or surplus differs from the cumulative shortfall or surplus, which may accumulate over multiple award years.57 It is also important to note that Congress may have provided a reduced appropriation level in a given year when a funding surplus was available for use from the previous year.
+The annual funding shortfall or surplus differs from the cumulative shortfall or surplus, which may accumulate over multiple award years.
+59 It is also important to note that Congress may have provided a reduced appropriation level in a given year when a funding surplus was available for use from the previous year.
 Conversely, Congress may have provided additional appropriations in a given year to pay for an estimated cumulative funding shortfall from the previous years.

-Table 6 shows that the cumulative surplus over the last five years has exceeded \$9.0 billion,which is approximately 40% of the annual funding made available for the discretionary award.The two subsequent sections of the report describe the policy implications of and surpluses andshortfalls the measures to address them.
+Table 6 shows that the cumulative surplus over the last five years has exceeded \$10.0 billion, or 51% of the annual funding made available for the discretionary award, on average.
+The two subsequent sections of the report describe the policy implications of surpluses and shortfalls and the measures that have been used to address them.